dreamcatcher-tech/network/Inbox/2025-07-21 1321 lobechat with artifact databases.md

 >[!danger] Depends:

-They are st
+They are still stuck in big db land.

-pay to use their token gateway, that handles all the models
+pay to use their token gateway, that handles all the models.

+they should allow any installation of lobechat to be merged in and out of the cloud version.

+mobile versions should function offline, and then merge in when online again.